BethW83/health-insurance-project-1/README.md

 -   Outliers were not removed as the large insurance charges are probably legitimate cases for high risk individuals

 -   Descriptive Statistics: Seaborn and Plotly were used to display figures for hypothesis 1, to show different attributes vs charges with smoker being the hue/colour
--   Correlation Analysis: scatter plots
+-   Correlation Analysis: Matplotlib was used to show the correlation between BMI and charges, and smoking
 -   Geographic Analysis:

 -   List the data analysis methods used and explain limitations or alternative approaches.